koskath/arete2/course_content/SC/md_files/Lecture2/lecture_2_slide_60_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-DAP – Delivered At Place
+# DAP – Delivered At Place
 Seller Buyer
-Place ofdelivery: Destination
-Transfer ofrisk
-Transfer ofcost
+Under DAP (Delivered At Place), the seller delivers when the goods are placed at the disposal of the buyer at the named place of destination.
+At that point, risk and cost transfer from the seller to the buyer.

 Slide 60